uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/The Fundamental Wisdom of the Middle Way.md

 </div></div>

-In the process of refuting essentialism, slowly, he churned out a system of metaphysics deduced from core Buddhist philosophy.
+In the process of refuting essentialism, slowly, he churned a much clearer form of metaphysics deduced from core Buddhist metaphysics known then.

 > [!note] Notes and Highlights from the Book
 > (Notes:: [[Personal/Reading/Notes and Highlights/The Fundamental Wisdom of the Middle Way\|The Fundamental Wisdom of the Middle Way]])